timsinashok/11-11/README.md

     **Note**: Increasing the value of `num_iterations` to a large value will increase the number of times the downloaded file will be replicated exponentially.
 Setting this value to large value will significantly impact the performance and storage of the computer.

 4. This app uses this [link](https://jollycontrarian.com/images/6/6c/Rickroll.jpg?20170403162336) which is an image of Rick Astley from the song Never gonna give you up.
-The application downloads the image and then replicates exponentially.
+The application downloads the image and then replicates it exponentially.

     The size of the image is only 36 KB.
 Consider updating the link in the function `illusive_hacking_function` by updating the variable `file_link` with a link to file which is much larger then 36kb.
-This will download a larger file and replicate a large file which will significantly disrupt the performance of host's computer and quickly fill the space in the computer.
+This will download a larger file and replicate a large file which will significantly disrupt the performance of the host's computer and quickly fill the space in the computer.

 ## Building the Application